- Start Learning Python

 Version Pinning

 When specifying dependencies, it's good practice to pin package versions to avoid breaking changes.
-For example, in a requirements.txt
+For example, in a requirements.txt, you might specify:

 Summary